Full course description

 - Identify three priorities for Public Health

 This continuing education activity has been approved by the Ohio State Board of Sanitarian Registration for 1.5 hours.
-Course number: CE-0000000431 Clock Hours: 1.5
+Course number: CE-0000001002 Clock Hours: 1.5

 Sponsored by the Center for Public Health Practice (MEP100177), a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc., this program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1.5 total Category I contact hours in health education.
 Maximum advanced-level contact hours available are 0.

-The course is approved for 1.5 CPH CEs.
+The course is approved for 1.5 CPH CEs by the National Board of Public Health Examiners.